everx-labs/ever-cli/README.md

 ### Deposit stakes

-all `--value` parameters must be defined in tons, like this: `--value 10.5`, it means value is 10,5 tons.
+All `--value` parameters must be defined in tons, like this: `--value 10.5`, it means value is 10,5 tons.

 #### Ordinary stake